Ungerer221/Ecomm_website_term3_year2/README.md

 css what the main code used for styling the website

 ### JS / JSX
 react js and jsx was used for creating the functionality of the website

+<h3>Prerequisites</h3>
+1. Node js
+2. MongoDb account and a cluster
+3. Insomnia: for Crud functionaility testing

-## Utilities used
+## Utilities Used
 ### MUI
 MUI is a component libray where i made use of components such as buttons, inputs as well as card compenents for the admin page of my website.